luyadev/luya/docs/guide/app-admin-module-api.md

 ];
 ```

-In order to make your api listen to differnt method types you can use $apiRules:
+In order to make your API listen to differnt method types you can use $apiRules:

 ```php
 public $apiRules = [